Location SEO – A Beginners Guide – Manchester

 What is location SEO?

-Location SEO, also known as geo-targeting, is the process of optimizing your content to appear for your target location.
+Location SEO, also known as geo-targeting, is the process of optimising your content to appear for your target location.
 It’s fair to say that Google is getting better and better at creating location-based search results on more generic topics, where searchers are looking for something.

 For example, if I’m sitting in our offices in Abingdon and search for the term ‘restaurants’, Google knows to display me local results.
 A desktop search will return restaurants in the wider local area, whereas a mobile search will show restaurants in close vicinity.